30+ Christmas Marketing Stats To Know In 2023

 • Abandoned cart emails get 45% open rates, and 21% of them receive clicks.
 Of the users that clicked, half of them completed a purchase. – Moosend

-• In 2019, almost two-thirds (68%) of holiday shoppers said they pay more attention to emails from companies during the Christmas holidays. – Salesforce
+• Almost two-thirds (68%) of holiday shoppers said they pay more attention to emails from companies during the Christmas holidays. – Salesforce

 • Emails with personalized subject lines can increase open rates by 26%. – Campaign Monitor